qwertyuu/go-ur/README.md

 This way, you can go down to telling the code to run many games in a row against a fixed player, whatever its policy is.
 As the developer of this code, I think a combination of using your last "best" AI and a Random-playing bot is a good way to have an objective view of the performance of the AI you trained.
 Usually, if an AI performs better both against your known "best" AI and a Random-playing bot, it *should* do better against a person.

 One caveat is that this method is the slowest.
-Since you need to essentially brute-force the AIs against each other, you need to know which AIs to compare against eachother.
+Since you need to essentially brute-force the AIs against each other, you need to know which AIs to compare against each other.
 Using this analysis on two totally new AIs might be the most computationally expensive way to rank-order your AIs.
-I would recomment using a Championship analysis in this case.
+I would recommend using a Championship analysis in this case.

 The strength of this analysis is that it is easy to understand.
-If you use static policies or a well-known AI as your opponent, this method is good for compiling numbersm keeping track of and comparing your best-playing AIs against eachother.
+If you use static policies or a well-known AI as your opponent, this method is good for compiling numbers keeping track of and comparing your best-playing AIs against each other.

 Another strength could be to compare humans against the metrics you used to compare your AIs and to rank-order humans against your AIs using those metrics.
 This way, you could statistically infer which is better, the computer or the human.